emsesp/docs/docs/Troubleshooting.md

 It may occur in some scenarios that EMS changes will be overwritten or ignored by another connected EMS device.
 For example when using `heatingactivated` to turn off the heating.
 A solution here is to send 0 to `boiler/selflowtemp` every few seconds.

+Certain boilers with manual temperature knobs/dials will override any EMS-ESP settings.
+To change a temperature value via EMS-ESP make sure the value you are sending is less than what the boiler is psychically set to via the dial.
+The boiler will reset itself to the dialed in value every 2 minutes so use EMS-ESP's Scheduler to reset the temperature value automatically every minute.

 ### Incorrect values are shown from a specific device

 If you notice that certain values are displayed incorrectly, either in the WebUI, Console or MQTT then please help us correct this by logging a GitHub issue, along with the expected value.
 When asked to provide debug information, go the Telnet console and do